Reflection 3: New Media, Media Convergence

 Media Convergence as Technological Convergence

-For much of media history, it made sense to talk about various analog media forms — booksnewspapersradiotelevisioncinema — as distinct technologies belonging to separate industries.
+For much of media history, it made sense to talk about various analog media forms — books, newspapers, radio, television, cinema — as distinct technologies belonging to separate industries.
 However, the combination of digitization and computer networking has resulted in the breaking down of these traditional media silos and the integration of all media, enabling the immediate and global exchange of every kind of content.

 This technological convergence simplifies the production of media content while also greatly expanding, accelerating and facilitating its distribution, often with associated cost savings.
 A digital photograph, for example, can be shot and circulated globally within seconds via the Internet, eliminating the need for film processing, printing and physical distribution.
 Similarly, consumers can access multiple forms of media content — books, radio and television programs, music, movies, newspapers — on their computers, smart phones or other devices at a time and place of their choosing, often for free.
 With technological convergence, the electronic transmission of data, which can be exponential, replaces the more singular, physical transportation of material goods.